rushdanwork/kgrcet/README.md

 - Use HTTPS in production and rotate JWT secrets regularly.
 - Validate user input on both client and server.
 - Rate limit authentication endpoints in production deployments.
+- If you hit `Cannot read properties of null (reading 'addEventListener')`, ensure you are loading the bundled `index.html` (not a partial copy) so all expected DOM elements exist when scripts initialize.